-I can’t really count the number of times I felt depressed before I finally accepted the fact that there is a career outside of an 8-5 office work.
-Yes, I was writing about trips, but the commitment to improve was really not there yet.
+I can’t count the number of times I felt depressed before I finally accepted the fact that there is a career outside of 8-5 office work.
+Yes, I was writing about trips, but the commitment to improve was not there yet.

 I was looking at my figures but I wasn’t finding ways to increase it.
 Just hoping that one day it will go up on its own.